Do Go On - 373 - The Star Wars Holiday Special

 Yeah, yeah.

-but it's also fun to work it out for you.
+I think it's fun to not know the magic, but it's also fun to work it out for you.

-Yeah, if you're a Poirot type.
+Yeah, if you're a Poirot time.

 Yeah, that's right.